mohamed-afk420/Pi-In-The-Sky/README.md

 We were going to launch today (1/26/23) but the launcher isn't here so we have to wait.
 ## 1/30-2/3
 Launch the prototype a couple of times and have the code working for the altitude.
+## 2/6/23-2/9/23
+Launches went well, parachute deployed after changing the way it deployed. flew rather high, 40 feet before parachute deployed but I believe we can improve that.
 ## 2/10/23-2/16/23
 Have parachute launching properly.